HomeArticlesGuideRespiratory & Vital Signs Guide

 Peak expiratory flow rate (PEFR) measures the fastest speed of air a person can forcibly exhale, typically measured at home with a small handheld peak flow meter, and it's widely used to monitor conditions like asthma between clinic visits.
 Predicted PEFR is estimated from height, age, and sex using standard reference equations, giving a population-average expected value to compare a reading against.

-In practice, most asthma action plans are built around a patient's own personal best peak flow reading — measured when their asthma is well-controlled — rather than the population-predicted value, because individual variation in airway size and effort technique is substantial.
-Peak flow zones (commonly green, yellow, and red, representing roughly 80-100%, 50-80%, and below 50% of personal best) are used to guide day-to-day medication decisions, making consistent home tracking more clinically useful than a single predicted reference number.
+In practice, most asthma action plans are built around a patient's own personal best peak flow reading, measured when their asthma is well-controlled, rather than the population-predicted value, because individual variation in airway size and effort technique is substantial.
+Peak flow zones (commonly green, yellow, and red, representing roughly 80-100%, 50-80%, and below 50% of personal best) guide day-to-day medication decisions, which is why consistent home tracking matters more than a single predicted reference number.

 The Peak Flow Calculator generates a predicted PEFR from height, age, and sex as a starting reference point, while encouraging ongoing tracking of actual meter readings for real monitoring.